Arts / L&C Artists / Split Rock Studios

 September 15, 1805

-Snowbank Camp, Lolo Trail, ID The corps travels four miles down the Lochsa, and then takes a steep trail to return to the main Northern Nez Perce Trail.
-Several horses injure themselves slipping and rolling.
-They camp in an area with banks of snow that are used for water.
+The corps travels down the Lochsa River and then takes a steep trail to return to the Northern Nez Perce Trail.
+On the climb, several horses slip and roll.
+They camp in an area with banks of old snow.

 September 22, 1805